7 Considerations for COVID-19 Risk Communication in Remote Rural Communities

 7. Develop a long-term approach to strengthen community health systems

 Think about long-term approaches for knowledge sharing and prevention strategies at the community level.
-Contact Amplio to set up a free consultation on how to incorporate Talking Books into a new or existing public health program.
+Contact Amplio to set up a free consultation on how to incorporate Talking Books into a new or existing community health program.
 Learn how Talking Books can be paired with other interventions and communications channels to maximize your impact.
 Amplio’s technology makes it easy to update Talking Books in the field and add messages that cover emerging issues, like COVID-19, and collect usage data and user feedback.

 Ryan Forbes Morris is an international development professional with more than 10 years of experience leading communication for development (C4D) projects.
 As Senior Program Manager at Amplio, Ryan leads business development and consults on Talking Book program design and C4D strategies.
+Connect with Ryan on LinkedIn.